 The anticipated duration of the process is uncertain.
 It may be seconds or it can take a lot longer.
 JavaScript crawling may take a considerable amount of time to be indexed and the search results to be updated.
 There may arise a need to speed up the script execution and reduce the amount of JavaScript that has to be rendered.
 All this has to be done before the crawler can index your page which will enhance the indexability of the content.

 Search engine crawlers There is another reason why how to crawl a website using JavaScript can impact SEO.
 You may notice any delay when you are viewing a website on a wired connection or your laptop.
 However, the same does not happen to be the case when you are viewing a heavy Java script site on your phone or tablet.
-A point to consider is slow and unresponsive pages are frustrating for the users as it results in higher bounce rates.
-It goes on to have an impact on the search rankings.
+As noted in Google’s Core Web Vitals documentation, slow and unresponsive pages frustrate users and lead to higher bounce rates, which ultimately impacts your search rankings.

 The various forms of react JS rendering